Magma Ocean Waves and Thermal Variability on Lava Worlds: Theory of Dynamical Lava Tides

 \subsection{Boundary conditions}

+One needs to define the boundary conditions for each component of the flow. {We assume that lava tidal flows are bounded by the day-night terminator.
+We idealize this boundary as impermeable, in the sense of vanishing normal tidal flow across it.
+In reality, the terminator is likely to be a finite-width, partially molten transition zone that is mechanically compliant, partially permeable, and dissipative, through phase changes, melt percolation, or mush deformation.
+The terminator may therefore provide an additional sink of tidal-wave energy and contribute to the effective dissipative coefficient $\sigma_{\rm R}$.
+For practical purposes here, we ignore such complications and model the terminator as a sharp impermeable interface. }

-One needs to define the boundary conditions for each component of the flow.
-Lava flows must be bounded within the magma ocean's coastlines on the terminator line separating the dayside from the nightside.
-This impermeability condition is $\vec{x}\cdot\hat{n}=0$, where $\hat{n}$ designates the normal to the terminator lying in the local horizontal plane.
-Without another boundary condition allowing us to solve the two fields $\Phi$ and $\Psi$ separately, we follow the tradition of imposing the impermeability condition on both components simultaneously \citep[e.g.][]{gent1983consistent}: $\grad\Phi \cdot\hat{n}=0$ and $\grad\Psi\cross\hat{r} \cdot\hat{n}=0$.
+The boundary condition we impose is $\vec{x}\cdot\hat{n}=0$, where $\hat{n}$ designates the normal to the terminator lying in the local horizontal plane. {This condition corresponds to an impermeable, free-slip boundary, i.e.~the normal tidal flow vanishes across the terminator, while the tangential flow is not required to do so.} Without another boundary condition allowing us to solve the two fields $\Phi$ and $\Psi$ separately, we follow the tradition of imposing the impermeability condition on both components simultaneously \citep[e.g.][]{gent1983consistent}: $\grad\Phi \cdot\hat{n}=0$ and $\grad\Psi\cross\hat{r} \cdot\hat{n}=0$.
 The former condition implies that the gradient of $\Phi$ vanishes in the direction normal to the terminator, a Neumann boundary condition; the latter condition $\grad\Psi\cdot (\hat{r}\cross \hat{n})=0$ implies that the stream function has zero tangential derivative and is therefore constant along the coastline, a Dirichlet boundary condition.

 Thus the potential and stream functions, defined on a compact connected domain $\mathcal{O}$ corresponding to the magma ocean basin, satisfy on the ocean coastline $\mathcal{\partial O}$ either a Neumann or Dirichlet boundary condition \citep[][]{unno1979nonradial}.
 As such, these functions can be expanded in terms of orthogonal eigenfunctions $\{\phi_r,\psi_r\}$ satisfying the wave equations with the horizontal Laplacian defined as $\grad^2=(R_{\rm p}\sin\theta)^{-2}\left[\sin\theta\partial_{\theta}\left(\sin\theta\partial_\theta\right)+\partial_{\lambda}^2\right]$.
 Here the subscript $r$ is a harmonic index (more on this label below).
 With $\Psi$ having zero tangential derivative on the terminator, we have set the Dirichlet boundary value to $\psi_r = 0$.